psf/fundable-packaging-improvements/FUNDABLES.md

 Additionally, we tried to set up a partnership with [VirusTotal](https://www.virustotal.com/) during the check development to scan every uploaded package.
 Sadly, we were unable to finalize the details in time to begin implementation.
 Integration with a 3rd-party virus scanner is low-hanging fruit that could move the needle on PyPI package security.

+Funding would be used for backend development and security engineering.
+Ideally, AV integrations would be donated by the vendors.

 # Items that have now been funded

 Some TODOs that were on this page have now received funding!